Pranamita Chakraborti

 Why did you choose UNC Charlotte over other universities?

-UNC Charlotte is one of the very few places that offer a Nanoscale Science Ph.D. program and offers a lot of interdisciplinary research options with excellent faculty and well-equipped research laboratories.
+UNC Charlotte is one of the very few places that offer a Chemistry and Nanoscale Science Ph.D. program and offers a lot of interdisciplinary research options with excellent faculty and well-equipped research laboratories.

 What has been the best part of your academic experience so far?